 * Shares tumble after second quarter earnings slide

-* Teva says to take time over CEO appointment (Adds details from conference call, analyst quote)
+* Teva says to take time over CEO appointment (Adds CEO comment on layoffs, latest shares, sector fallout)

-Teva officials offered little in the way of hope for a turnaround on a conference call with analysts, saying the company expects the fall in U.S. generic drug prices to accelerate in the second half of 2017 and into 2018.
+On a conference call with analysts, Teva officials offered little in the way of hope for a turnaround, saying the company expects the fall in U.S. generic drug prices to accelerate in the second half of 2017 and into 2018.